English Literature and Spanish BA (Hons) – 2020 entry

 What you will study

-The English literature part of this course covers a range of literary themes, genres and theories, while the foreign language component is taught almost exclusively in Spanish, giving you high-level language training.
+The English literature part of this course covers a range of literary periods, authors, genres and theories, dealing with literature from a range of nations and traditions, while the foreign language component is taught almost exclusively in Spanish, giving you high-level language training.

-You’ll spend your third year on placement in a country where the language is spoken, giving you the opportunity to study English literature in one of our partner institutions across Europe and/or work in one of the many companies with which we have links.
+You’ll spend your third year on placement in a country where Spanish is spoken, giving you the opportunity to study English literature at one of our partner institutions across Europe and/or work in one of the many companies with which we have links.

 The two elements of this unique course complement one another and enhance your learning, giving you unique insights into language, literature and culture.